-There were a whole host of Civil War diseases during the war.
-The worst disease was Dysentery.
+There were a whole host of Civil War diseases during the American Civil War.

-This one disease accounted for around 45,000 deaths in the Union army and around 50,000 deaths in the Confederate army.
+The worst disease in the Civil War was Dysentery.
+Dysentery accounted for around 45,000 deaths in the Union army and around 50,000 deaths in the Confederate army.

 Disease and Contaminated Water

 Simple things such as placing a latrine downstream and away from the clean water supply were often overlooked.
 This foul water would quickly lead to water contamination which made the development and spread of disease much more frequent.

 An interesting book that provides a great deal of information about Civil War diseases is #ad Nature’s Civil War: Common Soldiers and the Environment in 1862 Virginia (Civil War America).
 It describes what the soldiers really had to endure just to keep themselves healthy in such an unhealthy environment.

 Civil War Field Hospital near Brandy Station, 1864

 So what diseases were there in the Civil War?
 Here is a look at some of the major Civil War diseases that people had to contend with:

 Typhoid was another major killer.
 This disease was a result of contaminated water or food.
 Typhoid killed around 30,000 Confederate and 35,000 Union troops during the war.
 1 out of every 3 people who contracted this disease died of it.